row-huh/row-huh/README.md

 - pomodoro
 - de

+I also really enjoy linux, i did rice a lot but my only show-able achievement is omarchy-ghost-pastel
+Gotta love omarchy ngl

+I've also built a LOT more things - you may check them out in my github graveyard .
+They won't be perfect or not deployed but it's honest work i guess

 Wanna know more?
 I spent $10 and up to 80 hours building this domain and it's still really ugly but check it out?
 [roha.dev](https://roha.dev/)